rb-rl/MADDPG/README.md

 **State**

 - 24 floating point values with following shape:
-  - 3 covered time stamps
+  - 3 covered time stamps (the current time stamp is written in the Python index range [16:24] of the 24 floats and then moved to [8:16] and afterwards to [0:8])
   - 8 floating point values per covered time stamp = position and velocity of own racket and ball

 **Action**